chaulagainrupan1/Delegation-Tracker/README.md

 # Delegation-Tracker
-Tracks the total delegate in staking pools daily.
-The information of the staking pools are provided by the API.
+Tracks the daily total delegation in a staking pools and the information of the delegators.

 Steps
 ====